firebase/firebase-ios-sdk/ReleaseTooling/README.md

 ### Running the Tool

-You can run the tool with `swift run zip-builder [ARGS]` or generate an Xcode project with `swift package generate-xcodeproj` and run within Xcode.
+You can run the tool with `swift run zip-builder [ARGS]` or `open Package.swift` to debug or run within Xcode.

-Since Apple does not support linking libraries built by future Xcode versions, make sure to builid with the earliest Xcode needed by any of the library clients.
+Since Apple does not support linking libraries built by future Xcode versions, make sure to build with the earliest Xcode needed by any of the library clients.
 The Xcode command line tools must also be configured for that version.
 Check with `xcodebuild -version`.